swe-train/pyscript__pyscript/newdocs/README.md

 {py:func}`repr`
 ```

-This would link to the `repr` function in the python builtins.
+This would link to the `repr` function in the Python builtins.